An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland

 allowing us to calculate $n$, and subsequently $c_n$, as a function of depth for the firn.
 We assume an index of refraction of glacial bulk ice of $1.78 \pm 0.03$ for ice below $100$~m deep~\citep{bogorodsky}.
 We calculate that the depth of the observed ground bounce is $3014^{+48}_{-50}$~m, which leads to $d_{\mathrm{ice}}=6028^{+96}_{-100}$~m.
 This is consistent with the known depth of the ice at Summit Station from GRIP borehole measurements~\citep{grip}.

-We note that there is a second and smaller reflection $0.6$~$\mu$s after this initial ground bounce (corresponding to 91~m farther), which we assume is from a non-uniform transition from ice to bedrock at the bounce.
+We note that there is a second and smaller reflection $0.6$~$\mu$s after this initial ground bounce (corresponding to 91~m farther).
 In principle, it is valid to choose any return signal, as long as we include the correct distance to the bounce in our calculations and make a realistic assumption about the power reflection coefficient at the interface, $R$.
 In practice, we ran our data analysis over each of the two return impulses (36.1~$\mu$s and 36.7~$\mu$s), and there is little difference in the extracted attenuation length value.